 Recently, the protein-sparing modified fast has gained widespread popularity among dieters.
-However, very little information is available on this diet, and most of the diets described are variations of each other.
+However, very little evidence-based information is available on this diet, and most of the diets described are variations of each other.

 What Does Protein Sparing Mean?